WarmUpTill/SceneSwitcher/CI/release/README.txt

 Remember to install the Visual C++ Redistributable for Visual Studio 2019, if you have not done so already.
 (See plugin overview page)

 --- macOS ---
-Recommended: Run the provided installer.
+Run the provided installer.
 (You might have to right-click or control-click and select 'open' if it is blocked)

-Alternatively extract the *so file and data folder and either ...

-... right-click the OBS app inside your Applications folder and choose 'Show Package Contents'.
-Copy the advanced-scene-switcher.so file to 'Contents/Plugins' and the 'data' folder to 'Contents/Resources'.

-... or copy the advanced-scene-switcher.so file to Library/Application Support/obs-studio/plugins/advanced-scene-switcher/bin/ .
-And the 'data' folder to 'Library/Application Support/obs-studio/plugins/advanced-scene-switcher/'.

 --- Linux ---
+Note that the plugin has dependencies to:
+ * libXss
+ * libopencv-imgproc
+ * libopencv-objdetect
+Optional:
+ * libXtst
+ * libcurl

 Copy the advanced-scene-switcher.so file and into the OBS Studio plugin folder.
 The location of this folder can vary, so you might have to look around a bit.